rogerkwoodley/ring-alarm-HA-plugin/README.md

 * Works with MQTT discovery in Home Assistant
 * Automagically adds all your contact sensors, motion sensors, and alarm units in HA
 * Updates contact/motion sensor status in real-time as long as mqttAlarm.js script is running
+* Alarm sensor reflects current status of alarm (when set by Ring app)

 To Dos
-* Add real-time alarm status updates to ongoing monitoring.
 * Allow alarm to be set from HA.
 * Change alarm siren/voice prompt volumes from HA.
 * Verify that script will re-initiate callbacks for status updates if/when socket is terminated by server.